buda-base/drs-deposit/DRS-BATCH-PROCESSING/DepositWorkflow.md

 Select these columns, and download the report into `/Volumes/DRS_Staging/DRS/KhyungUploads/$BB_LEVEL/BDRCCumulativeProdDeposits.csv`

-This section is obsolete because we're using WebAdmin to download all successful results, instead of going after just the work that was done on the prior run.
+This next section is obsolete because we're using WebAdmin to download all successful results, instead of going after just the work that was done on the prior run.
 <s>
 #### Download yesterdays LOADREPORTs